rjacquez29/Time-in/README.md

 #### Description:

-clock-in timesheet for shift registration and time-off request management. it uses geolocation to assert that you're in the assigned work place if you clock in. each user has an assigned store location coordinates to chek if the user is within the perimiter of the store assigned. this is a very simple web app to apply the knowledge i learned from this course.
+clock-in is a timesheet for shift registration, and it also records time-off request from users. it uses geolocation to assert that you're within the pirimeter of the assigned work place when the user clocks in. each user has an assigned store location coordinates, to chek if the user is within the perimiter of the assigned store. this is a web application to apply the knowledge i learned from the CS50 course.

-i decided to make this app for my brother's bussiness, hoping it would help him manage employees shifts, and also from my 10 years of experience in shift working condition. i intend to improve this program in the near future by adding new features and also make it more efficient, as soon as i learn new technologies and improve my coding skills.
+I decided to make this app for my brother's bussiness, to help him manage employees shifts, and also from my 10 years of experience in shift working condition in Large-scale retail and in restaurants.
+I intend to improve this program in the near future by adding new features, make it more efficient, as soon as i learn new technologies and improve my coding skills.

 ### technologies used:
 - Flask